Updated: Sep 19

 How do I get one?

 You can order and pay for your Reykjavik City Card online and then pick it up in the capital once you arrive.
-Alternatively you can buy it once you’ve arrived in the city.
-There are dozens of convenient sales points for the cards, including hotels, museums and information centres.
-The main pick up point for cards ordered online is Reykjavik City Hall right in the heart of the city.
+Alternatively, you can buy it once you’ve arrived in the city.
+There are dozens of convenient sales points for the cards, including hotels, museums, and information centers.
+The main pick-up point for cards ordered online is Reykjavik City Hall right in the heart of the city.
 If you prefer you could also pick up your card at several of the main museums.
 The card is either activated when you pick it up or you can ask for it to be activated at a later date and time of your choice.

 What exactly is included and why is it helpful?

 City transport on the Reykjavik City Card

 For starters, you will have access to unlimited travel on the city buses.
 Although Reykjavik is a very easy city for walking there are several places further afield that you may like to visit.
 The buses are also great for tired feet at the end of a day of sightseeing.
 Or for getting somewhere quickly or for dodging a downpour if the heavens suddenly open!
 Having the card with you is really convenient as you can simply hop on the bus and swipe it.
 There’s no need to worry about finding the right change etc.